When people first start to practice Qigong, a common question is: "How do I feel my Qi?".

 These are signs that the channels and collaterals are opening up.
 Once the flow of energy is unobstructed then these sensations are no longer present but instead there might be a feeling of pleasant and profound calm.

-For progress and attainment it is important not to dwell on the sensations that might be felt during practice.
-Do not look for certain sensations and do not cultivate them.
-Let them go.
+For progress and attainment it is important not to dwell on these beginning sensations that might be felt during practice.
+Do not look for these specific sensations.
+Experience them and let them go.

-Everyone’s body is slightly different and the sensations that people feel will depend on their constitution and internal landscape.
+Everyone's body is slightly different and the sensations that people feel will depend on their constitution and internal landscape.
 In other words, even though these are common beginning Qi sensations of the body starting to open up and becoming unblocked, everyone's experience is unique.

 During practice the student will also learn to quiet their mind and develop concentration.
 This is important for cultivation because thoughts, feelings, and emotions all have energy or Qi.
-If the mind is going to 10 million different places all at once the energy is scattered and will never be able to flow smoothly and naturally.
+If the mind is going to 10 million different places all at once, the energy is scattered and will never be able to flow smoothly and naturally.
 Developing concentration and a quiet mind can be accomplished by many different methods.
-In meditation we focus on the breath and develop concentration and quiet the mind.
+In meditation we start by focusing on the breath to develop concentration and quiet the mind.
 In Internal Martial Arts the practice of forms develops concentration through having the intention (Yi) as the driving force of the movement.
 In Qigong practice we can quiet the mind and develop concentration through the movements and focus.

 By developing concentration and a quiet mind we allow the energy of the body to circulate naturally without any interference.
 The ancient texts state that from the utmost stillness, movement is born.
 When the practitioner reaches a state of quiet and emptiness, then the Qi will naturally circulate.
 This is referring to the sensation of the True Qi flowing that arises after the body has been transformed (open, relaxed, and unblocked) and the mind is calm and focused.
 This sensation of the True Qi flowing is not like the beginning sensations and can not be mistaken.
 This is a higher stage of transformation and practice that can only be achieved after going through the first stages of transforming the body and clearing out all the physical blockages.
-This is a much deeper level then what is achieved through basic Qigong exercise but the sensations can be similar to those stated previously.

-As the body transforms and the Qi circulates naturally eventually the student will reach a state of peaceful calm.
+As your body transforms and the Qi circulates naturally, eventually a state of peaceful calm can be reached.
 To get to that stage the student can not focus on what is commonly thought of as Qi sensations because those basic sensations are really indications that the blockages are being cleared out and the goal is to get beyond that point or stage.
 The goal is for the True Qi to arise.
 And, that is not the end goal either.
 Later stages of practice can include the energy within yourself communicating and exchanging with the energy around you.
 Achieving a true harmony with nature.
 This stage is the highest achievement.